jharwell/sierra/docs/src/usage/stage5.rst

 ================

-The main idea of this pipeline stage is to "collate" the results of one or more :term:`Summary .csv` files present in different :term:`Batch Experiments <Batch Experiment>` into a :term:`Inter-Batch .csv` file, and then use that file to generate graphs.
-Any :term:`Summary .csv` that is present in multiple :term:`Batch Experiments <Batch Experiment>` can be used during stage 5!
+The main idea of this pipeline stage is to "collate" the results of one or more :term:`Batch Summary Data` files present in different :term:`Batch Experiments
+<Batch Experiment>` into a :term:`Inter-Batch Data` file, and then use that file
+to generate graphs.
+Any :term:`Batch Summary Data` that is present in multiple :term:`Batch Experiments <Batch Experiment>` can be used during stage 5!
 This gives this pipeline stage tremendous flexibility as a camera-ready graph generation tool.